Adding your own content to your paper is possible using a public Google document and the paper.li bookmarklet.

 Publishing a Google Document

-2. Copy the link shown in the box above and paste it in your browser.
+5. When your article is ready to be added to your paper, copy the link shown in the box below and paste it in your browser.

-3. Use the Paper.li bookmarklet on this published link to add the article to your paper.
+6. Use the Paper.li bookmarklet on this published link to add the article to your paper.
+(Be sure your article is ready before adding it to your paper-- read below section to understand why)

 Making editing changes after adding the document to your paper